 Statistical analysis

-Eight ECG parameters were analyzed: Heart Rate (bpm), PR interval (ms), QRS interval (ms), QT interval (ms), RR interval (ms), QTcB interval (ms), and QTcF interval (ms), and QTcI interval (ms) with particular emphasis on Friderica’s and Bazzett’s correction formulae: QTcI, QTcF and QTcB.
+Eight ECG parameters were analyzed: Heart Rate (bpm), PR interval (ms), QRS interval (ms), QT interval (ms), RR interval (ms), QTcB interval (ms), and QTcF interval (ms), and QTcI interval (ms) with particular emphasis on Fridericia and Bazett’s QT correction formulae: QTcI, QTcF and QTcB.
 The ECG variables QTcB (ms) and QTcF (ms) were calculated based on the QT and RR data retrieved from the standard 12-lead ECG and the 12-lead ECG obtained by snapshot extraction.
 QTcI was calculated using individual correction methods described in Wang et al 2012 [12].
 To select the best correction method among six commonly used QT correction formulae, we used the least least-square regression method to choose the model with the minimum of the root mean squared error.

 The main purpose of the statistical analysis was to assess the agreement between Holter and standard ECG recording methods in central locations and variations of these ECG parameters.
 Arithmetic mean was used to describe the central level of an ECG parameter whereas standard deviation (SD) and range (maximum-minimum) were used to describe its variation.
 For inferential statistical analysis, a linear mixed effect model was employed.
 Let yijk be an ECG parameter value of ith subject (i=1, 2,…,n) on Time k on jth Day.
 The mixed model can be expressed as: